uPaymeiFixit/evga-z270-stinger-hackintosh-guide/README.md

 Then click *Install* to complete the Clover installation.

 #### Update Clover Configuration
-Open the *EFI* partition created by Clover, and replace the *CLOVER* folder with the [attached *CLOVER* folder](https://github.com/uPaymeiFixit/evga-z270-stinger-hackintosh-guide/releases/download/v0.0.1/CLOVER.zip).
+Open the *EFI* partition created by Clover, and replace the *EFI* folder with the [attached *EFI* folder](https://github.com/uPaymeiFixit/evga-z270-stinger-hackintosh-guide/releases/download/v0.0.1/EFI.zip).

 This will replace the `config.plist` file with the one I have created as well as install needed kexts.
 The `config.plist` file I created contains only the minimum configuration needed for a completely working system.
 I spent many hours testing many configurations and making sure only what was necessary was added.
 If you want to use more up-to-date kexts, view the *Sources* sectian at the bottom.